SchweizerischeBundesbahnen/ch.sbb.polarion.extension.excel-importer/README.md

 This Polarion extension provides possibility to update (or create) WorkItems using xlsx-file.
 Column-to-Field mapping is manageable using mapping settings.

+## Quick start

+The latest version of the extension can be downloaded from the [releases page](../../releases/latest) and installed to Polarion instance without necessity to be compiled from the sources.
+The extension should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.excel-importer/eclipse/plugins` and changes will take effect after Polarion restart.
+> [!IMPORTANT]
+> Don't forget to clear `<polarion_home>/data/workspace/.config` folder after extension installation/update to make it work properly.

 ## Build

 This extension can be produced using maven: